 - 1. Remove the wheel. - 2.
-Remove the split pins using pliers (and the pad retaining spring on the XC4 caliper) and slide out the old pads from the caliper. - 3.
-Retract the pistons on the XC4 and Closed 2 brakes by turning the brake lever master cylinder screw adjuster anti clockwise.
-For the Open 2 and DH4 brakes gently prise the pistons back using a plastic tire lever (or similar). - 4.
-Clean the inside of the caliper with a clean rag and insert the new brake pads, (and retaining spring on the XC4 caliper) and new split pins.
+Remove the split pins using pliers and slide out the old pads from the caliper. - 3.
+Retract the pistons turning the brake lever master cylinder screw adjuster anti clockwise. - 4.
+Clean the inside of the caliper with a clean rag and insert the new brake pads, and new split pins.
 The new pads must be genuine Hope compatible pads for the appropriate caliper. - 5.
-Refit the wheel and adjust the pad position, (see section 2.5).

-6. Bed in the new pads (see section 2.6).
+Refit the wheel and adjust the pad position, (see section 2.5). - 6.
+Bed in the new pads (see section 2.6).